JSIERO/ClinicalASL/README.md

 ## Description

-ClinicalASL is an automated processing pipeline for Arterial Spin Labeling (ASL) MRI for multidelay ASL, including:
+ClinicalASL is an automated processing tool for Arterial Spin Labeling (ASL) MRI for multidelay ASL, including:

 - DICOM to NIfTI conversion
 - Look-Locker correction